Welcome to the Writing Center

 The St. Edward's University Writing Center, located on the second floor of the Munday Library, helps students, faculty, staff, and alumni grow as writers in an environment of collaboration, not instruction.

-To check for available appointments, schedule an appointment, or cancel an appointment, please use TutorTrac, our online scheduling app.
+Students: To check for available appointments, schedule an appointment, or cancel an appointment, please use TutorTrac, our online scheduling app.
 For help navigating TutorTrac, please use this step-by-step walkthrough.

 *The Writing Center is unable to accept walk-ins or email requests.
 Appointments must be made through Tutor Trac.

 Check out our helpful videos for an Introduction to the Writing Center, How to Make an Appointment, How to Cancel an Appointment, and more.